nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ```
 pip install --no-binary=gsplat gsplat --no-cache-dir
 ```
-The CUDA code will be compiled during the installation and the cvisual stdio compiler `cl.exe` does not need to be added to the path, because the installation process as an automatic way to find it.
+The CUDA code will be compiled during the installation and the Visual Studio compiler `cl.exe` does not need to be added to the path, because the installation process as an automatic way to find it.
-We use `--no-cache-dir` to avoid the potential risk of havinf pip use a wheel file from `pypi.org` that would have be downloaded previously and that does not have the binaries.
+We use `--no-cache-dir` to avoid the potential risk of getting pip using a wheel file from `pypi.org` that would have be downloaded previously and that does not have the binaries.

 ### Install using the wheel published on `pypi.org`

+Setting up and activating Visual Studio can be done through these steps:
-You can install the `gsplat` using using the wheel published on `pypi.org` by  activating Visual Studio (see above) and then using
+You can install the `gsplat` using the wheel published on `pypi.org` by activating Visual Studio (see above) and then using
 ```
 pip install gsplat
 ```
 The wheel that does not contain the compiled CUDA binaries.
-The CUDA code is not compiled during the installation when using wheels, and will be compiled at the first import of `gsplat` wich requires the visual studion executable `cl.exe` to be on the path (see pre-requisite seciont above).
+The CUDA code is not compiled during the installation when using wheels and will be compiled at the first import of `gsplat` which requires the Visual Studio executable `cl.exe` to be on the path (see pre-requisite section above).

 ### Install using the clone of the Repository
 This can be done through these steps: